Omender007/API-Project/README.md

 Project Name	Description	Tools used

 Project API	Tested a web application for functionality and usability.
-JIRA, Selenium, TestRail
+Postman, TestRail

 Getting Started